hantsy/spring-reactive-sample/docs/data-neo4j-testing.md

 * Preparing Spring test context.
 * Check if there is a Docker image existed, if not download it firstly.
 * Startup a Docker container for the test.
-* Bind the Docker instance parameters to Spring environmental variables.
+* Bind the Docker instance properties to Spring environmental variables.
 * Inject Spring resources.
 * Executing test, if there are some hooks, executing hooks before and after the test execution.
 * Shutdown the Docker container and clean up Spring test context.

-Alternatively, you can create a `ApplicationContextInitializer` to start a Neo4j Docker container.
+Alternatively, you can create a `ApplicationContextInitializer` to start a Neo4j Docker container manually.

 ```java
 @DataNeo4jTest